 Pie:A Global History by Janet Clarkson

 I have got to honestly say, that as far as I’m concerned, I lived a pretty charmed childhood.
 Not only was I blessed with two very loving parents and spent my childhood traveling the world as a Navy Junior, but also because I had a grandmother who lived with us for 13 of my first 16 years.
-Grandma loved to bake (I never had store-bought bread until her death when I was 16) so we always had bread, cookies, pies and other pastries on hand.
+Grandma loved to bake (I never had store-bought bread until her death when I was 16) so we always had bread, cookies, pies and other pastries on hand – one of our very favorite Thanksgiving desserts was this wonderful pecan pie recipe.
 She loved to sew, so we laid our heads upon embroidered pillowcases each night.
 And she he loved to garden, so we ate vegetables from our garden as often as possible.
 Not that my mom was remotely close slack, together the two of them were a fierce team.
 As a result, both my brother and I grew up appreciating good food and we both love to cook.

-To put my new spin on this old recipe, I decided to make mini-pies in my much favored Lodge Cast Iron 5″ Skillets.
+To put my new spin on this old recipe, I decided to make mini- pecan pies in cast iron skillets.
+I used my much favored Lodge Cast Iron 5″ Skillets.
 These pies follow on the heels of these Skillet Brownie Sundaes and these Individual Apple Crumbles.

 - 2 1/2 cups all-purpose flour

 - 2 sticks, 1 cup unsalted butter, cold, cut into small pieces

 - 1/4 cup ice water, plus more if needed

 - 2 cups pecans, I used 1 cup chopped and 1 cup whole